gatsbyjs/gatsby/docs/docs/api-specification.md

 Once the initial bootstrap is finished, a `webpack-dev-server` and express server are started for serving files for the development workflow with live updates.
 For a production build, Gatsby skips the development server and instead builds the CSS, then JavaScript, then static HTML with webpack.

 During these processes there are various extension points where plugins can intervene.
-All major processes have an `onPre` and `onPost` e.g. `onPreBootstrap` and `onPostBootstrap` or `onPreBuild` or `onPostBuild`.
+All major processes have an `onPre` and `onPost`, e.g., `onPreBootstrap` and `onPostBootstrap`, and `onPreBuild` and `onPostBuild`.
 During bootstrap plugins can respond at various stages to APIs like `onCreatePages`, `onCreateBabelConfig`, and `onSourceNodes`.

 At each extension point, Gatsby identifies the plugins which implement the API and calls them in serial following their order in the site's `gatsby-config.js`.